-Tumble dryers may be expensive, but there are small air drying gizmos available that are far more affordable and fold away when not in use.
-Take a look the cheesy adverts on TV or do a quick search online.
+Tumble dryers may be expensive, but there are small air-drying gizmos available that are far more affordable and fold away when not in use.
+Take a look at the cheesy adverts on TV or do a quick search online.
 Once bought, it’s yours, no matter where you move, so you always have a way to dry your clothes.
 It’s an investment really.

 Wipe up any spills, drips or leaks immediately; don’t let any liquid pool.
 Standing liquid presents an opportunity for mould to grow, so mop up after a bath or shower or a vigorous dish-washing session.
 Report leaking pipes immediately and do your best to keep the area around the leak as dry as possible until it has been repaired.